Ratcat: 1985–1990: Career beginnings and Waterfront Records

-Ratcat were formed in 1985 in Sydney by Simon Day on lead guitar and lead vocals, Victor Levi on bass guitar and Trevor Wintle on drums.
+Ratcat were formed in 1985 in Sydney by Simon Day on lead guitar and lead vocals, Victor Levi on bass guitar and Andrew Polin on drums.
 Both Day and Levi had been members of garage band, Danger Mouse.
 Ratcat "built-up a strong live following by playing the local haunts of the Sydney skate-punk scene alongside the likes of Massappeal, The Hellmenn, The Hard-ons and Happy Hate Me Nots."

 The group signed to Waterfront Records, and released a self-titled extended play in December 1987, which "contained four of the band's self-penned stage favourites plus a cover of "I Think We're Alone Now"."
 It was followed by two singles, "I Think I Love You" (August 1988) and "Baby's Got a Gun" (December).

 In July 1989, the band released its debut album, This Nightmare.
 By that time the line-up was Day, John McAteer on bass guitar and Andrew Polin on drums.
 According to Australian musicologist Ian McFarlane, the album "contained a treasure-trove of witty, effervescent Day-penned tracks like "Go Go", "True Lust", "Baby's Got a Gun" and "The Killing Joke", plus a cover of UK band The Darling Buds' "If I Said"."
 Another single, "Saying Goodbye" was released late in 1989 which was their final release on Waterfront.
 Amr Zaid replaced McAteer on bass guitar and backing vocals.
 Alister of Tharunka felt "Saying Goodbye" was "quite refreshing, both in the areas of its mixing and melody, despite decidedly average vocals."